jzmzhong/TTS_Front_End/200_Grpaheme_to_Phoneme/202_G2P_Model/README.md

 ### 4.6 Conclusions

+* (1) Comparing Finetune vs Pretrain:
 * Finetuning can lead to better word accuracy rate on both low frequency validation data and testing data.
 Finetuning the lowest 20% frequency words can lead to a slight improvement of word accuracy rate by 1.52% on testing data.
 * Catastrophic forgetting has occured as the word accuracy rate on high frequency words has dropped after finetuning.

+* (2) Comparing Finetune vs Scratch:
+* Pretraining on a large enough dataset is crucial.

+* (3) Comparing Valid Acc. and Test Acc.:
+* Words that have lower frequency are harder for the model to learn its G2P relations.
+The data itself may be inconsistent.

 ### 4.7 Future Work

-* Change the finetuning data: The finetuning strategy can also be used to address the disparity among datasets with different annotators.
+* (1) Change the finetuning data:
+* The finetuning strategy can also be used to address the disparity among datasets with different annotators.
 Most dictionaries are developed based on purchased / open-source dictionaries by adding new entries.
 These new entries are more similar to the OOVs that would be passed into G2P models and pronunciations closer to the annotation standard of newly added entries are preferred.

+* (2) Better finetuning strategy:
 * Mix a small portion of high frequency words in finetuning low frequency words to avoid catastrophic forgetting.

 ## 5. Explicit Alignment